Now is a great time to quit tobacco

 Preparing yourself for temptations and cravings will help to ensure you can get through them tobacco free.
 Tips to Stay Smoke Free at Work.

 There are also supports in the form of nicotine replacement therapy (NRT) that can help reduce the cravings.
-From time to time the health unit in partnership with the Centre for Addiction and Mental Health (CAMH) provides free nicotine replacement therapy through the STOP program - a 3-hour workshop held frequently throughout the region.
+From time to time the health unit - in partnership with the Centre for Addiction and Mental Health (CAMH) - provides free nicotine replacement therapy through the STOP program - a 3-hour workshop held frequently throughout the region.
 You must register in advance through Health Connection at 705-721-7520 or 1-877-721-7520.
 If you want more information about NRT, click on myths and facts about stop-smoking medications.

 Telephone and online support is also a free option available through the Canadian Cancer Society’s Smokers’ Helpline at 1-877-513-5333.